caginozkaya/Video-Keyframe-Extraction-Using-RGB-Features-in-Matlab/README.md

 -As you can see in the figure, you can take the maximum points of the graph as keyframes.
 It finds all 4 keyframes successfully in this example.

 -x-axis indicates the duration of the video, by taking the durations of the maximum points you can extract that frame at that duration as keyframe.

+-Automatically saves frames matrice as planes.mat in the current folder for later usage.